veracode/veracode-api-py/README.md

 #### API Credentials

+_Note_: You can also access this method from the `APICredentials` object.

 - `get_creds()`: get credentials information (API ID and expiration date) for the current user.
 - `get_creds(api_id)`: get credentials information (API ID and expiration date) for the user identified by `api_id`.
 - `renew_creds()`: renew credentials for the current user.
 NOTE: you must note the return from this call as the API key cannot be viewed again.
 - `revoke_creds(api_id)`: revoke immediately the API credentials identified by `api_id`.

 #### SCA Agent

+''Note'': You can also access these methods from the `Workspaces` object.

 - `get_workspaces()`: get a list of SCA Agent workspaces for the organization.
 - `get_workspace_by_name(name)`: get a list of SCA Agent workspaces whose name partially matches `name`.